The Corporate Tax Planning Law Review: Portugal

 Outlook and conclusions

-It is expected that the current pandemic will have an enormous negative impact in the Portuguese economy, in particular because it is highly dependent on the real estate market and all economic activities related to tourism, two of the industries that are expected to be among the most hard hit in the coming months or even years.
+It is expected that the current pandemic will have an enormous negative impact in the Portuguese economy, in particular because it is highly dependent on the real estate market and all economic activities related to tourism, two of the industries that are expected to be among the hardest hit in the coming years.

 This situation will most likely cause a substantial number of existing companies going into restructuring or bankruptcy.
 It is expected that most of the tax planning in the next quarters will be focusing around these areas, which have very specific taxation rules on the taxation of losses, debt write-off and distressed sale of assets.